Data Lake vs Data warehouse: 6 key differences you need to know

 Data warehouses are subject-oriented, time-variant, and non-volatile, meaning they focus on specific business areas, capture historical data changes, and preserve data integrity.

 Data is transformed, cleaned, and organized in a data warehouse, making it suitable for complex queries and analysis.
+Data warehouse architecture involves a systematic approach to organizing data from various sources, transforming it into a consistent format, and making it available for analytical queries and business intelligence.
 Examples of data warehouse technologies include Amazon Redshift, Google BigQuery, Microsoft Azure Synapse Analytics, and Snowflake.

-Data lake vs. data warehouse – An overview
+Data lake versus data warehouse – An overview

 Understanding the difference between data lake and data warehouse is necessary for organizations seeking to optimize their data management and analytics strategies.
 Both data repositories offer unique advantages and cater to specific data requirements.
-Some of the key differences between the two are:
+Some of the key differences between data warehouse and data lake are:

 1) Data structure